Energinet-DataHub/geh-terraform-modules/azure/databricks-workspace/README.md

 }
 ```

-Two tags is added by default
+Two tags are added by default

 ```ruby
 locals {